Qbizinc/qbiz-wiki/sales-enablement/nibbles/operationalizing-data-science.md

       - Better, enable proper statistically-valid, A/B testing.
         - Very, much, lots of software-engineer-not-in-data work.
         - Requires data scientist expertise translated to those software-engineers-not-in-data.

+##### David E
+- Model performance should be captured over time.
+(Accurarcy / whatever metric(s) of interest, availability, # errors, ...)
+- Can models be adjusted / retrained quickly and easily?
+Can this be automated?

 ## 5. Realtime model feedback